freyastreamlit/streamlit-lightweight-charts/README.md

 # streamlit-lightweight-charts
-Streamlit wrapper for Tradingview's Financial: `lightweight-charts`
+Streamlit wrapper for performant Tradingview's Financial: `lightweight-charts`

+The Lightweight Charts library is the best choice to display financial data as an interactive chart on a web page without affecting loading speed and performance.

 - [Features Demo](https://www.tradingview.com/lightweight-charts/)
 - [Documentation](https://tradingview.github.io/lightweight-charts/)